niklas-mardby/folder-demo-project/README.md

-# folder-demo-project
+# 📂 folder-demo-project 📂

-A project to show students how to structure a React projects folder
+A project to show students some suggestions for how to structure a React projects folders.